code-rush/MovieTrailerWebsite/README.md

 # MovieTrailerWebsite
 Open my_movies.html file which will take you to my website.
-The page contains my favorite movie cards and its details and you can watch their trailers.
+The page contains my favorite movie cards.
+You can flip cards by hovering over them.
+The front side contains the movie images and the back side contains its description and trailer button.

 Steps to watch movie trailers
 -----------------------------